funkyrailroad/old-dotfiles/vim/bundle/YouCompleteMe/README.md

 EOF
 ```

-### I hear that YCM only supports Python 2, is that true?

-**No.** Both the Vim client and the [ycmd server][ycmd] run on Python 2 or 3.
-If
-you are talking about code completion in a project, you can configure the Python
-used for your project through a `.ycm_extra_conf.py` file.
-See [the Python
-Semantic Completion section](#python-semantic-completion) for more details.

-### On Windows I get `E887: Sorry, this command is disabled, the Python's site module could not be loaded`

-If you are running vim on Windows with Python 2.7.11, this is likely caused by a
-[bug][vim_win-python2.7.11-bug].
-Follow this
-[workaround][vim_win-python2.7.11-bug_workaround] or use a different version
-(Python 2.7.12 does not suffer from the bug).

 ### I can't complete Python packages in a virtual environment.

 This means that the Python used to run [Jedi][] is not the Python of the virtual